car-axle-client/car-axle-client/README.md

 - Optimizations
 ## Support

-For support, contact me on discord @penguinify
+For support, contact me on discord @penguinify or through github issues

 ## Feedback